top of page

 We are registered for the Child Care Subsidy; up to 85% of childcare fees may be claimed back by eligible families.

-• 2nd Term, Monday 24th of April - Friday 23rd of June
+2nd Term, Monday 15th April - Friday 28th of June

 Greenhills Neighbourhood House works within regulations of working with children checks, police records and reference checks to ensure that we are recruiting the right people.